 Surface data Segment ID The ID of the solid surface that must redesigned.
 Objective The objective for the redesign of the surface.
 One of "Match average" will smooth out the surface stress by considering the average stress over the surface.
 "Minimum stress" will use the minimum stress on the surface as a target.
 "Minimum volume" will use the maximum stress on the surface as a target.
 For Match target the target value must be specified.
 Target value If the objective is set to a target value, then the target value must be specified using this parameter.
 Otherwise this value will be ignored.
 Neighbor Radius All nodes within a sphere of radius of this value are considered the neighbors of a node.
 The design variable at a node is updated using the result at the node averaged together with that of its neighbors.
 The default radius is the average element length / $\sqrt{2.1}$ which means a sphere of this radius will include the centroids of all connected elements in a regular quadrilateral mesh.
-Move limit This is the maximum distance a node will be moved in an iteration.
+Move limit This is the maximum distance a node will be moved per iteration.
+The default is one fifth of the average element length.
 Remesh depth This is the number of elements that should be considered in re-meshing after a shape change was done.
+The default is four elements.
+The length of the average element is used over the whole part.